-- 2.3 Dacorum Borough Council's Core Strategy was adopted on 25th September 2013 and contains the main strategic policies which will guide development in the Borough. - 2.4 Land at Chesham Road / Molyneaux Avenue LA6 is a local allocation within the Bovingdon Place Strategy in the Core Strategy.
+- 2.3 Dacorum Borough Council's Core Strategy was adopted on 25th September 2013 and contains the main strategic policies which will guide development in the Borough. - 2.4 Land at Chesham Road / Molyneaux Avenue is designated as a Local Allocation within the Bovingdon Place Strategy which forms part of the Core Strategy.
 It is estimated that Bovingdon will accommodate up to 130 new homes between 2006 and 2031.
-The LA6 site is the largest of the housing sites within the village. - 2.5 The table below summarises key principles of the development scheme, as set out in the Core Strategy:
+The LA6 site is the largest of the housing sites within the village seeking to provide 60 new homes. - 2.5 The table below summarises key principles of the development scheme, as set out in the Core Strategy and Figure 2 illustrates the Vision Diagram for Bovingdon from the Core Strategy: